xen0n/gosmopolitan/README.md

 ## License

-`natlangcheck` is licensed under the GPL license, version 3 or later.
+`gosmopolitan` is licensed under the GPL license, version 3 or later.